nherbaut/nherbaut.github.io/_research/sustainability_en.md

 ## Infrastructure and Flow Axis: Feasibility and Evaluation of Decentralized AI Solutions

-As illustrated by the application of the FIB model, the deployment of the centralized AI model we currently know raises problems in terms of flows and infrastructures.
+As illustrated by the application of the FIN model, the deployment of the centralized AI model we currently know raises problems in terms of flows and infrastructures.
 We have also begun to study the substitutability of this model in the case of home assistants[^37].
 These — just like, on a larger scale, the concept of the *smart building* — show, at first glance, energy efficiency gains and reduced maintenance costs \[[Ejidike and Mewomo 2023](#ref-ejidike2023benefits)\], though these must be balanced against the environmental impact of large-scale deployment of such solutions.

 We are exploring the possibility that a disconnected, explainable, and *coachable* model could address the challenges posed by the unsustainability of flows, respect for privacy, and the limitations of current infrastructures.
 We are currently developing an *edge device* prototype[^38] to address these challenges while maintaining a high level of service and user acceptance \[[Vrain and Wilson 2024](#ref-vrain2024automation)\].